francescodc87/ipaPy2/README.md

 ```

-Alternatively, the user can define his own biochemical connetions.
+Alternatively, the user can define his own biochemical connections.
 For example:
 L-Proline C00148
 L-Valine C00183